ducnguyen10214/ducnguyen10214.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <em>San Francisco Bay Area, CA</em>

 profile:
   align: right
-  image: prof_pic.jpg
+  image: ducnguyen.png
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I’m a junior at UC Berkeley with a strong passion in programming and engineering, especially in backend engineering, e.g. distributed systems, database management systems, and computer security.
+As an ambitious and motivated individual, I yearn for opportunities to broaden my horizons, make self-improvements through multiple challenges as well as contribute to the future of technology and the humanity.

+Besides studying, in my free time, I enjoy building projects, solving coding problems, and reading documentations of some applications that I recently have my eyes on!

+As of right now, I’m actively looking for opportunities to challenge myself in a professional working environment where I can make contributions based on my capabilities and extend my perspective about the software engineering industry.